-Table 3 Consideration of and explanation for neutral or low negative impacts

-Protected characteristic Brief explanation of why this has been assessed as having neutral or low negative impact Age The assessment is neutral if we are able to source additional funding from the NHS as there would be no direct impact on service delivery.
+Table 3 Consideration of and explanation for neutral or low negative impacts impact on future potential clients.
+These individuals would need to approach the NHS for services.
+Disability The assessment is neutral if we are able to source additional funding from the NHS as there would be no direct impact on service delivery.
 If, however, funding is not available then we would need to reduce the service.
 This would not impact on existing service users but would impact on future potential clients.
 These individuals would need to approach the NHS for services.
-Disability The assessment is neutral if we are able to source additional funding from the NHS as there would be no direct impact on service delivery.
-If, however, funding is not available then we

-Marriage & civil partnership Poverty The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
-The assessment is neutral as there are no specific impacts for this protected characteristic Sexual orientation The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
+Gender reassignment The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
+Pregnancy and maternity The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
+Race The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
+Religion or belief The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
 Sex The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
-Religion or belief The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
-Race The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
-Pregnancy and maternity The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
-Gender reassignment The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual. would need to reduce the service.
-This would not impact on existing service users but would impact on future potential clients.
-These individuals would need to approach the NHS for services.
+Sexual orientation The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
+Marriage & civil partnership The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
+Poverty The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.
+Rurality The assessment is neutral as there are no specific impacts for this protected characteristic beyond those for any individual.